totaloncue/guides/infra/haproxy.md

 1. Frontend
    1. How requests should be forwarded to backends
    1. Contains the following:
-      1. A set of IP addresses and a port
+      1. Bind instruactions for a set of IP addresses and ports
-      1. ACLs
+      1. Access Control Lists
+         1. Test some condition => perform an action based on test result
       1. 'use_backend' rules
          1. Define which backend to use depending on which ACL condition is matched
          1. Can also include a default backend rule to handle every other case